Covid 19 coronavirus: Jacinda Ardern says big restrictions will remain for Kiwis under alert level 3

 "One thing I will just flag is that at that level, because of the risk we are trying to combat, there will still be significant restrictions on your interactions with other people.

 "If you think about the need to keep doing that, you'll get a better idea of what life will still be like.
-But it will be different to Level 4."
+But it will be different to level 4."

 The Government would provide details on how it would impact schools, business, workplaces and other sectors this afternoon, she said.